ShanechiLab/DPAD/README.md

 -  [source/DPAD/RegressionModelDoc.md](./source/DPAD/RegressionModelDoc.md): The formulation implemented by the `RegressionModel` class, which `RNNModel` and `DPADModel` both internally use to build the general multilayer feed-forward neural networks that are used to implement each model parameter.

+We are working on various improvements to the DPAD codebase.
+Stay tuned!

 # License
 Copyright (c) 2024 University of Southern California
 See full notice in [LICENSE.md](./LICENSE.md)